rutajogani/todo-js/readme.md

 ### when your work is done than do tick in checkbox.like here

-    Ex. your work is done than do tick in checkbox.
+    Ex. when your work is done than do tick in checkbox.
 ![image](https://github.com/user-attachments/assets/0a70fb82-8db6-42af-95df-2de1e1573a1d)

-### it is very helpful because it help for do your work
+### it's very helpful because it's help for do your work

 If you like the project, give it a star 🌟